Djimi02/Sport-App-Client/README.md

 # TeamTally - Track your Sport Game Statistics with Friends

-Technologies: Android Studio(with java), Retrofit, Spring Boot This is the client side of my project.
-If you want to see the back-end server you can check it at <LINK!
+Technologies: Android Studio(with java), Retrofit, Spring Boot

+This is the client side of my project.
+If you want to see the back-end server you can check my [repository](https://github.com/Djimi02/Sport-App-Server).

 First, I will describe the purpose of the app and what it looks like.
 For technical information please scroll down.